marcusdossantost/OpenEMR_testRigor_files/README.md

 2. **Create a new test suite:**
    - **Enter a name for the test suite:** Provide a meaningful name for your test suite.
    - **Select the type of testing:** Choose "Desktop Web Testing" from the "Type of Testing" dropdown menu.
    - **Enter the URL:** Input a placeholder URL such as "https://www.google.com".
-This URL will be overwritten with your local URL settings during actual test runs.
+This URL will be overwritten with your URL settings during actual test runs.
    - **Fill in the login credentials:**
      - **Username:** Enter "admin".
      - **Password:** Enter "pass".